smileshey/Seattle-Walkability-Index/README.md

 ![Alt text](UI/images/WalkscoreAnimation.gif)

-To create the walkscore discussed above, the city is first segmented using a fishnet.
+To create the walkability score discussed above, the city is first segmented using a fishnet.
 This fishnet is a series of grids of equal size that is overlaid on top of the map.
 Within each grid, we use ArcGIS to calculate the area of sidewalks, streets, pathways, and tree canopy.
 Additionally, we calculate the number of businesses, public amenities (benches, restrooms, water fountains, etc.), as well as the effective slope in each grid.

 Each grid within the fishnet is given a unique identifier (FID), and the areas, quantities, and means are aggregated by this FID value.
 We then normalize each field created during the spatial analysis to a scale of 0-1.

 A base `unadjusted_walkscore` field is then created using the `walkscore_calculator.py` notebook.
-This unadjusted walkscore is the sum of the 'positive' components of the walkscore, multiplied by a weighted function.
+This unadjusted walkscore is the sum of the 'positive' components of the walkability score, multiplied by a weighted function.
 Here are the weights used:

 ```python
 positive_weights = {